LEAGUE7QC/LEAGUE7QC.github.io/docs/community-events/nbjb-beatoff.md

 - Players must be a member of the LEAGUE7 Discord server
 - Players must be available for the full duration of the event and must attend all scheduled matches on time

-For any questions or concerns about the tournament, please use #event-general channel in LEAGUE7 Discord.

 ## Registration
 <a href="https://docs.google.com/forms/d/e/1FAIpQLScZvDXT9AIc-7V7SKdRyosXePDt6yYffUCMwprpZlbLQ0WUIg/viewform?usp=sharing"  target="_blank" style="display: inline-block; padding: 12px 22px; background-color: #ffbd00; color: black; text-decoration: none; font-weight: bold; border-radius: 4px; text-align: center;">REGISTER AS A BEATER</a>